KaufmanDeveloper/labyrinth-game/Story/Outline.md

 - You find empty cryo stasis pods and fight mutants
 - Grant is killed by a mutant
--
 - Kara is found, a Terran executioner
-- Jem convinces Tara they are with the Scholar Guild.
+- Jem convinces Kara they are with the Scholar Guild.
 They were a brave two that convinced the guild they should be funded to go on an expedition to the Somnium Labyrinth for research.
 - Crystal lights - Stolen from elsewhere in the labyrinth
 - **Conversation about Jem's dad as cave explorers**